konstatoivanen/PKAssetTools/README.md

 - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader)
 - [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect)
 - [shaderc](https://github.com/google/shaderc)
 	- Due to the large sizes of the static libraries they were omitted from this repository.
-You can get them from the link above
+You can get them from the link above.
+	- shaderc_combined.lib & shaderc_combinedd.lib specifically.